 I went up to Michigan to visit a buddy Ajit Saturday night, we chilled in Ann Arbor, stayed up late jammin a little, chillin and watchin movies, then came back the next day.
 It was a good trip, but too short.
 This coming weekend I’m going up to Connecticut to visit my girlfriend along with my parents, so my parents and her parents are going to meet for the first time.
 CRAZY, and extremely exciting.

-I was over at my cousin’s house this weekend, and he was joking about how it was ‘peanut butter jelly time.’
+I was over at my cousin Pratik Trivedi’s house this weekend, and he was joking about how it was ‘peanut butter jelly time.’
 Of course in this age of Myspace and crappy hip hop on pop radio, I have no idea what these kids are laughing about nowadays.
-But luckily, my cousin keeps me in the loop.
+But luckily, Pratik keeps me in the loop.
 So even though I’m proly like a year late, I can still be cool for a few minutes.
 Here’s what he was talking about, an 8-bit dancing banana with maracas.
 And apparently it was spoofed on Family Guy.
 Marketing genius.

 On my street, there used to be this woman, Maria, who had a big yellow umbrella outside the entryway to her house.
 Every morning, summer or winter, she’d have two coolers, and a few big gatorade jugs out, and she’d be chilling out there.
 People walking by, and even people making special trips in their cars would stop by and pick up some of her tasty tamales and her rich and thick Mexican hot chocolate.
 I had some on quite a few occassions, she had plain cheese tamales that she knew I was always getting cause I was vegetarian, and she’d always insist I needed to eat more than I was getting from her cause I was so thin.
 Lol.